 As of 2/3/2025:

 This schedule is subject to change without notice.
-Saturdays may be removed due to various ongoing projects at the plant.
 Please visit the Modesto Sewage Ponds page for more information.

 *Be sure to contact the ponds on the Monday before the Open Date.